gridstatus/gridstatus/CONTRIBUTING.md

 # Install the project dependencies
 poetry install --all-extras
 ```
-* Activate the poetry shell by running `poetry shell`
+* Activate the poetry shell by running `poetry shell`.
+This will run in a virtual environment with all the dependencies installed.

 * Installing the dev dependencies enables a pre-commit hook that ensures linting has been run before committing